mjedmonds/mjedmonds.github.io/CS80/notes_md/ch7_js_control.md

   - A procedure for solving a problem.
 Consists of:
     1. The actions to be executed
     2. The order in which the actions are to be executed
-  - Notice: this definition has nothing to do with a programming langague, program statements, etc.
+  - Notice: this definition has nothing to do with a programming language, program statements, etc.
     - We are abstracting away code into *problem solving*

 ## Background and Terminology

 Pseudocode

-- A way to express the essence of an algorithm without using a programminglanguage
+- A way to express the essence of an algorithm without using a programming language
 - Informally, it is a way to express what and how the algorithm does something, but doesn\'t specify syntax
 - Why is this useful?
   - Syntax is cumbersome, many trivial details of the code do not correspond to the overarching problem the algorithm solves